CollectiveAccessProject/collectiveaccess-php/README.md

-A simple PHP wrapper for the new JSON-based REST web service API of CollectiveAccess
+A simple PHP wrapper for the CollectiveAccess JSON-based REST web service API

-Please visit http://www.collectiveaccess.org for more information and refer to http://docs.collectiveaccess.org for detailed information on the service API and other features of the core software.
+Please visit https://www.collectiveaccess.org for more information and refer to http://docs.collectiveaccess.org for detailed information on the service API and other features of the core software.